Zoe Letting Go

 A girl's letters to her best friend reveal two lives derailed by anorexia in this haunting debut that's Laurie Halse Anderson's Wintergirls meets The Sixth Sense.

 Zoe knows she doesn’t belong in a hospital—so why is she in one?

 Twin Birch isn’t just any hospital.
 It’s a strange mansion populated by unnerving staff and glassy-eyed patients.
-It’s a place for girls with serious problems; skinny, spindly girls who have a penchant for harming themselves.
+It’s a place for girls with serious problems; skinny, spindly girls with eating disorders who have a penchant for harming themselves.

 Zoe isn’t like them.
 And she can’t figure out why she was sent here.
 Writing letters to her best friend Elise keep her sane, grounded in the memories of her past—but mired in them, too.
 Elise never writes back.